5l1v3r1/RandomDNS/README.md

 ##### ToDo

-- Add health checks support (if the server does not answer anymore, pick another one)
+- Add health checks support (if the server does not answer anymore, pick another one) (now detecting dead servers)
 - Add filters: by country, by port

 ##### Roadmap